A Shabby Genteel Story

 A Shabby Genteel Story is an early and unfinished novel by William Makepeace Thackeray.
 It was first printed among other stories and sketches in his collection Miscellanies.
 A note in Miscellanies by Thackeray, dated 10 April 1857, describes it as "only the first part" of a longer story which was "interrupted at a sad period of the writer's own life" and never subsequently completed.
 He also describes it as being written "seventeen years ago", therefore c.
 1840.
-This was the period when Thackeray's wife became mentally unstable, throwing his personal life into confusion.
+This was the period when Thackeray's wife became mentally unstable, throwing his personal life into confusion.When he was preparing to publish the "Miscellanies" 17 years later, he thought for a moment of filling in what was missing, but even then he did not carry out his intention.
+"The memory of the past," he explained, "was awakened in him anew when he read the old papers again, and the sketch was best left in its original form."
+Perhaps it was to escape the sad impressions of his immediate environment that Thackeray went to Paris in December of the fateful year.
+His stay there was extended until the summer of the following year, and a series of new publications testified to the determination of the deeply shaken but strong, unbroken spirit to continue the work he had begun.